 Ausmed Education provides an increasing range of online modules that can be used for mandatory and other educational training purposes.
 You can use these to supplement your in-house mandatory training programs.
-The following are examples of mandatory training that are or will be offered by Ausmed Education in January 2019.
+The following are examples of mandatory training that are offered by Ausmed Education.
 They have been written by experts in their field.

-To access these training programs for your organisation click here:
+To access these training programs for your organisation click below:

 - Working in Teams

 - Workplace Health and Safety